Reducing busywork for tutoring teams

 During our research interviews, tutor supervisors discussed many issues with how they access data – but didn’t mention that they are responsible for creating much of the data themselves.

 We ran a CRUD analysis with the PM to identify where and when supervisors create, read, update, and delete data.
-As a result of this analysis, I created a new Edit Tutor modal giving supervisors full control of tutor data in one place.
+As a result of this analysis, I created a new Edit/Add Tutor modal giving supervisors full control of tutor data in one place.

 Shipped Designs